-Time off related to domestic violence, sexual assault, or stalking
+Time off for domestic violence sexual assault or stalking

-You may take reasonable time off to seek help if you or your family member is a victim of domestic violence, sexual assault, or stalking.
+You may take reasonable time off as a single block of time, on an intermittent basis, or on a reduced schedule to seek help if you or your family member is a victim of domestic violence, sexual assault, or stalking.

 Reasons for time off